Changelog

 โ Tools Reference for full documentation

-- Execution-time parameter binding uses clean context -- Planned tool steps now resolve parameters from the current request and successful prior results only, not the full enhanced prompt with stale memory/profile data.
+- Clean context at execution time: planned tool steps resolve parameters from the current request and successful prior results only, no longer dragging in stale memory or profile data.

-- Modern MCP result extraction fixed -- Tool results returned as JSON strings (common with modern MCP protocol) are now properly parsed for downstream parameter extraction.
+- Modern MCP results parsed: tool results returned as JSON strings are parsed for downstream extraction.

 Runtime v0.20260409.0